We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-In this Canva Pro vs Free comparison, I highlight the key differences between the two main versions of this popular DIY graphic design tool, and help you decide whether it’s worth upgrading to the paid-for version.
+In this Canva Pro vs Free comparison, I highlight the main differences between two key versions of this popular DIY graphic design tool, and help you decide whether you can get away with using the free version of Canva — or if it’s better to upgrade to a paid-for version.

 Canva is a graphic design tool that aims to make it easy to produce visual assets without needing any graphic design skills.

 Increasingly popular with small business owners and solopreneurs, it comes with a huge number of customizable templates, graphics, images and videos; these can all be used to create a wide range of marketing materials (social media graphics, videos, presentations, slides, posters and even printed products).

 Now, for many people starting out with Canva, there’s a key decision to be made — between the ‘Canva Free’ and ‘Canva Pro‘ plans.
 Which version is right for you?